 Some of these characters are going through some very real issues, things that Hitchcock did not shy away from showing us.
 I appreciate she didn’t hold back, and how through each person’s story, you could see exactly how life is in a small town.
 I enjoyed how it all came together through common threads.
 Thank you, Random House Children’s, for sending this along.

-Everyone Dies Famous in a Small Town is available for preorder on Amazon for $10.99, it releases April 20th.
+Everyone Dies Famous in a Small Town is available on Amazon for $10.99.

 About the Book: